Hermite-Pad\'{e} approximation and integrability: Introduction

 \subsection{Numerical algorithms and integrability}

 The paper concerns the relationship between numerical algorithms and discrete integrable equations.
-Our interest will not be however the area of the numerical integration of differential equations but rather the subject related to the QR and LR matrix eigenvalue algorithms, Pad\'{e} approximation or BCH--Goppa decoding algorithm, which can be described~\cite{Moser,GRP,PGR} in terms of the discrete-time Toda chain equations \cite{Toda-67,Symes,Hirota-2dT,PGR-LMP,Hirota-1993}.
+Our interest will not be however the area of the numerical integration of differential equations but rather the subject related to the \emph{Quotienten--Differenzen} (QD) matrix eigenvalue algorithm, Pad\'{e} approximation or Bose--Chaudhuri--Hocquenghem (BCH)--Goppa decoding algorithm, which can be described~\cite{Moser,GRP,PGR} in terms of the discrete-time Toda chain equations \cite{Toda-67,Symes,Hirota-2dT,PGR-LMP,Hirota-1993}.
 It is closely related also to various convergence acceleration algorithms whose list together with the correspoding integrable systems can be found in~\cite{CHHL}; see also \cite{NagaiTokihiroSatsuma,BrezinskiHeHuRedivo-ZagliaSun,HeHuSunWeniger}.
 Due to the structure of determinants involved in the construction, the theory of orthogonal polynomials~\cite{Ismail} is closely related~\cite{Brezinski-PTA-OP} to both the Pad\'{e} approximants and the Toda chain equations (with either continous~\cite{Toda-TL} or discrete time~\cite{Hirota-2dT}), and via this connection the integrable systems appear in the theory of random matrices~\cite{AdlervanMoerbeke,AdlervanMoerbekeVanhaecke}.